 Provide proper ventilation.
-Refer to the installation instructions in the manual for details on installing the product so it has proper ventilation.
+Refer to the manual's installation instructions for details on installing the product so it has proper ventilation.

 Slots and openings are provided for ventilation and should never be covered or otherwise obstructed.
 Do not push objects into any of the openings.